 One problem in war is that enemies do not stand still to be dispatched with one shot.
 Hence, the importance of hitting moving targets.
 Rifle practice in this area, though, is rare—even the U.S. Marine Corps falls short.
 This could be changing, however.
 The Marine Corps Warfighting Laboratory (MCWL) tested techniques for accurately engaging moving targets last month in Quantico, Va.
 Marines fired M-4 carbines and M-27 infantry automatic rifles at life-size plastic mannequins on tracked robots ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Marines Practice Shooting On Moving Robots".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Marines Practice Shooting On Moving Robots".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.